 Represented by Asmara Records, Woman is a four-person band that formed in Germany in 2012.
 Fever is their debut EP.

 London-based Culkiin delivers a smashing pop/house sound with his debut single Head.
-We love his sound and scoured the internet hunting for samples of his earlier work, but no luck yet.
+I love his sound and scoured the internet hunting for samples of his earlier work, but no luck yet.

 Founded last April, Miamigo is a British band blending up a warm, rich blend of pop that’s so catchy it’ll keep you so busy dancing that no one will ever know you’re crying on the inside.